Pinellas County Criminal Defense

 Some doctors develop a reputation among patients for being more likely to write prescriptions for drugs of choice.
 When doctor shopping is successful, patients often have their prescriptions filled in multiple pharmacies in an effort to better avoid detection.
 Of course, a statewide prescription drug database would disclose the dispensing of multiple prescriptions to a single individual, even if the prescriptions are filled at different pharmacy locations.

-On June 20, 2009, the St. Petersburg Times revealed certain patient behaviors that will cause the Sheriff's Department or doctors to become suspicious that an individual is attemptign to doctor shop.
-These included the following:
+The Tampa Bay Times has reported certain patient behaviors that will cause the Sheriff’s Department or doctors to become suspicious that an individual is attempting to doctor shop.
+These include the following:

 • The patient resides in a city or county that is different from that of the doctor's office;